Princewil/flutter_paystack_plus/README.md

 I would like to express my gratitude to [Jeremiah Oluwaseun Erinola](https://github.com/jeremiahseun) for his invaluable contribution, which laid the foundation for implementing the split payment and subscription functionalities.

-Special thanks to [Kelvin Osei Poku](https://github.com/keezysilencer) for expanding the currency option to the web
+Special thanks to [Kelvin Osei Poku](https://github.com/keezysilencer) for expanding the currency option to the web.

+Thanks to [Okpongu Tamarautukpamobowei](https://github.com/silentl007) for his contribution in spotting and fixing webview reload due to Keyboard focus.

 ## Additional information